wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 ### Configure W&B server
 Finally, configure your W&B Server.

-1. Naavigate to the W&B settings page at `http(s)://YOUR-W&B-SERVER-HOST/system-admin`.
+1. Navigate to the W&B settings page at `http(s)://YOUR-W&B-SERVER-HOST/system-admin`.
 2. Enable the ***Use an external file storage backend* option/
 3. Provide information about your Amazon S3 bucket, region, and Amazon SQS queue in the following format:
 * **File Storage Bucket**: `s3://<bucket-name>`